tamutamu/ansible-role-vim/README.md

     `luajit`, you should provide the path where `include/luajit-{version}/lua.h` can be found.
 - `vim_configure_tmux`: The plugin `vim-tmux-navigator` needs some lines in `tmux.conf` in order to make it work.
-These lines are added, when this variable is set to true (which is the default behaviour).
+These lines are added if this variable is set to true (which is the default behaviour).